KM198912/TitanBoot/README.md

 Each entry contains a 64-bit base address and length, supporting systems with >4GB RAM.

+### ACPI RSDP

+The bootloader does not pass ACPI information to the kernel.
+Operating systems can locate the RSDP themselves using the standard ACPI method — scanning the EBDA (Extended BIOS Data Area) and the `0xE0000–0xFFFFF` region for the `"RSD PTR "` signature.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.